bitranox/PizzaCutter/.docs/description.rst

   and another one for Your python project.
 Do whatever You want.
 - You can mark template files if they should be updated, copied or overwritten on existing projects
 - You can replace patterns in a file with the content of another file, it does not even have to be part of the template.
-- You can mark text lines to be deleted when empty after pattern replacement
+- You can mark text lines to be deleted when they would be empty after pattern replacement
 - You can use template files in different encodings and line-endings
 - You can pass string and pathlib.Path objects to the templates - allowing You a more flexible template structure
 - Hooks (little programs to run before or after creation or update) are defined in the configuration file and can point to external programs.
 - You can even make the configuration file executable, so it downloads the newest template itself, etc ...
-- our demo template works with with our project `rst_include <https://github.com/bitranox/rst_include>`_ to process RST files and create a single README.rst out of Your .doc files
-- creates and updates automatically documentation for commandline help (for click cli)
-- PizzaCutter informs You about unfilled patterns in Your template (if You forget to define the replacement)
+- PizzaCutter informs You about unfilled patterns in Your template (if You forgot to define the pattern replacement)
 - Simply define your template variables in a simple python file.
 This gives You all the flexibility you have ever dreamed of !!

 .. code-block:: python